NikosDeliv/Morse-Code-Translator/README.md

+Current features:
+  Interchangable translation through selection box with options for Text and Morse Copying the result to clipboard automatic translation without the need to press a button to do so

 Things to add
-- Make the translation interchangeable so it can translate from text to morse code and vice versa
-- Add ability to listen to the morse code
+  Ability to listen to the morse code result